winstonwolff/tychon/README.md

 Goals:
 ------

-    Familiar
-        - a language that feels like Ruby or Python

     Driving Feature?
 Who would adopt it?
-        - embeddable in other people's programs as text editor or graphical block language
-            WHO: Zapier, Slack Workflows, Logic AND OR statements
         - compiles to WebASM.
 Run it on CloudFlare.
             WHO: Cloudflare
-        - as Python scripts your computer, Tychon scripts the internet.
-With one line, call APIs in REST, Graph QL, and some pre-made api bindings, e.g. Github, Gmail, Slack
-          - distributed computing
-            WHO: general populace
+        - embeddable in other people's programs as text editor or graphical block language
+            WHO: Zapier, Slack Workflows, Logic AND OR statements

+    Familiar
+        - a language that feels like Ruby or Python

     Beautiful
         Visually